How Project Linus Wichita helps kids in need

 WICHITA, Kan.
-(KSNW) — Hundreds of handmade blankets for kids of all ages, that’s the goal of Project Linus, which spans nationwide.
+(KSNW) — Project Linus spans nationwide.
+Their goal is to make hundreds of handmade blankets for kids of all ages.

-“There is a need for the blankets,” said Project Linus Wichita Metro Coordinator, Dawn Johanson.
+“There is a need for the blankets,” said Dawn Johanson, Project Linus Wichita Metro coordinator.

 Project Linus Wichita Metro helps hundreds of kids each year.